alstat/ALUES/paper/paper.md

 # Summary

-The Agricultural Land Use Evaluation System (ALUES) is an R [@Ihaka] library developed for evaluating land suitability on different crops.
+The Agricultural Land Use Evaluation System (ALUES) is an R [@rmanual] library developed for evaluating land suitability on different crops.
 The suitability is assessed based on the standard requirements specified in @SysLand.
 In particular, it evaluates the land units using the concept of fuzzy logic approach [@ZADEH1965338].
 The input data are the characteristics of the land units, sub-grouped into rainfall, temperature,